supreethr23/AIW-Hybrid-cloud-solutions/HOL-2-gitops-cluster/02-Enforce-GitOps-using-Azure-Policy-for-Azure-Arc-Enabled-Kubernetes.md

 - If you need any assistance, please contact us at labs-support@spektrasystems.com.
 We are available 24/7 to help you out.

 <validation step="17ad1ccd-2880-4c9c-9357-e7fdf85ec88f" />

+## Summary
+In this exercise, you used Azure Policy to enforce that specific GitOps configurations are applied to each Azure Arc-enabled Kubernetes cluster, ensuring consistent governance and compliance across the clusters.